jarronb-iit/ITMT430/reports/sprint6/report.md

 - Install resource monitoring tool
   - [NetData](https://github.com/netdata/netdata) has been utilized to handle resource monitoring.
 It allows for real time granular monitoring of a servers resources.
 It collects as much data as possible automatically in real time to allow for accurate diagnosis.
 - We couldn't utilize the font we had hoped for as it required payment for personal or commercial license.
 So we instead fell back on our old one.
-- Pop ups were added for better accessability and UX for the user -
+- Snackbars were added for better accessability and UX for the user
+- Admin Page can sort users, search through users, download csv, turn off and on columns
+- Cloudinary Storage API is used for image upload

 ## Sprint 6 Rubric Info